MyBatis X Plugin

 Template Reset

-MybatisX allows you to reset code generation templates to restore default settings or customize template content.
+MyBatisX allows you to reset code generation templates to restore default settings or customize template content.

 JPA-Style Hints